AndrewHazelden/SilhouetteFX-Python-Scripts/README.md

 There is a custom PySide2 based Node Alignment tool that is embedded in the `keybinds_snippets.py` file.
 Paste this file's contents into the top of the sfx `scripts/keybinds.py` file and then restart Silhouette.

 You can use the Node Alignment tool when you are working in the sfx "Tree" view.
-Select several nodes and then press the "g" hotkey to display the Node Alignment floating window.
+Select several nodes and then press the "**g**" hotkey to display the Node Alignment floating window.

 Clicking the first "**X**" button in the window will close the floating view you don't want to use any of the buttons in the window.